David Niven as Sir Charles Lytton, urbane master jewel thief and titular “Pink Panther”

 While it may sound ridiculous to some to wear slippers with evening wear, the tradition began around 1840 when Prince Albert, Queen Victoria’s consort, decided that gentlemen could combat the harsh dirt roads of Britain by switching out their shoes for a more comfortable slipper when entering someone’s home.
 Thus, the leather-soled slip-on “Albert slipper” became fashionable.
 (More info here from Black Tie Guide!)

-Sir Charles wears his all-gold wristwatch to dinner.
-It has a round case and an expanding bracelet, and he wears it on his left wrist.
+Sir Charles wears his yellow gold wristwatch to dinner.
+It has a round case and a gold link bracelet, and he wears it on his left wrist.

 What to Imbibe

 Sir Charles Lytton has a fully-stocked bar in his hotel room with gin, vermouth, whiskey, and champagne.
 Would you expect any less?

 After making a date for Princess Dala to visit him in his room (scandal!), he pulls out a bottle of bubbly to entertain her.
 Though she’s maintained a reputation as a teetotaler, the exotic princess soon succumbs to the vintage champagne’s charms.
 Aware of her situation, she playfully threatens Sir Charles:

 Princess Dala: If I were my father, I’d have you tortured.